The64thGamer/cheeseepedia/content/wiki/chuck-e-cheese-s-show-6-2018.md

 ## Trivia:

-- 'Trick or Treat' and 'Costume Party' are originally from {{< wiki-link "Chuck E Cheese's Show 6 2015" >}}.
+- 'Trick or Treat' and 'Costume Party' are originally from {{< wiki-link "Chuck E. Cheese's Show 6 2015" >}}.
 - This is the final time 'Trick or Treat' and 'Costume Party' would be used and despite that they were never reprogrammed from the original 2015 programming.